fastoch/Linux/Ansible.md

     - the default path being `~/.ssh/id_ed25519`, you can name your key differently if you already have one with this name
   - add a passphrase (recommended) and save it to your favorite password manager
 - this will tell you where the key (pair) has been saved

-- now, we need to give Github our public key (default name is id_ed25519.pub)
+Now, we need to give Github our public key (default name is id_ed25519.pub).

-@21/68
+- first, install Git with `sudo pacman -S git`
+- before we start using Git, we need to configure it:
+  - `git config --global user.email "fastoch@ik.me`
+  - `git config --global user.name "fastoch"`
+-

+@22/68

 ---
 EOF